seans3/k8s-ai/vllm-gpu/hpa/README.md

 daemonset.apps/dcgm-exporter   1         1         1       1            1           <none>          8d
 ```

-Next, deploy the ClusterPodMonitoring resource.
+Next, deploy the `ClusterPodMonitoring` resource.
 Notice that this resource
 translates the nvidia metrics names into lower-case.
 This is necessary
-because of a metrics bug.
+to overcome a metrics bug.

 ```
 $ kubectl apply -f ./gpu-pod-monitoring.yaml